YOUTH REFERENCE GROUP Q&A

 You also get to mention your involvement on your resume to prove to employers that you have been active in teamwork, planning, and networking.

 How do I join the Youth Reference Group?

 You contact us with a message via our contact page.
 When you write to us, please state your age and which suburb or suburbs you live, study, or work in.
 Make sure you leave your contact details so we can get back to you.

-We also ask to take a photo of you, and for you to give us a blurb about yourself to publish on this website.
+We also ask you to take a photo of yourself, and for you to give us a blurb about yourself to publish on this website.
 This part is optional though as we respect people's safety and cultural practices.
-However, we do encourage this as the benefit of this is for you to show other people, like a potential employer, that you are actively involved on something that is both professional and social.
+However, we do encourage this as the benefit of this is for you to show other people, like a potential employer, that you are actively involved in something that is both professional and social.